O-LAP/home/README.md

 ## Current Stage
 This is day one on the block and in no way is it ready.
 But it's an intitative to put the idea out.
-Going foward we will focus on the following for developing the framework.
-- Testing
-Making sure everything works everywhere as they should.
-- Feedback Development
-Hear more for designers/developers to make changes that are reasonable.
-- Production Standards
-The designs we envision to make need to be fabricated anywhere.
-So having a coherent standard will be useful for all.
-- Enforcing Standards
-We hope designers will fabricate and test their designs before publishing.
-We plan to encourage this by developing an incentive for them to do so.

-It is a one person effort, looking for more collaborators.
 Use the slack group to discuss.
 [https://join.slack.com/t/olapworkspace/shared_invite/enQtMzYyOTk2MDQ5NjIxLTRjMjFjZWJhMWRlMDgxYjIwYWIzMjcyMjJlODIzZWZkNmRlYTRkNWMzNWVjYTVjZTlkM2Q2Njk5NTFhOWUxZTE](https://join.slack.com/t/olapworkspace/shared_invite/enQtMzYyOTk2MDQ5NjIxLTRjMjFjZWJhMWRlMDgxYjIwYWIzMjcyMjJlODIzZWZkNmRlYTRkNWMzNWVjYTVjZTlkM2Q2Njk5NTFhOWUxZTE)